Contraction or possession

 The exception to the rules of apostrophe use and possession is it.
 The possessive of it is its.

-Apostrophes are never used to pluralize standard English words, but they can be used to signal the plural of non-standard words such as acronymns (CD’s), single letters (p’s and q’s), or dates (the 1980’s).
+Apostrophes are never used to pluralize standard English words, but they can be used to signal the plural of non-standard words such as acronyms (CD’s), single letters (p’s and q’s), or dates (the 1980’s).
 Please note: some usage guides omit the apostrophe in these cases (CDs, 1980s, etc.).
 Just pick a strategy and stick with it for consistency.
-You can also take your cue from other writing in your field.
+You can also take your cue from other writing in your field, or your citation style guide.